 "Know the score."

 The Operations division recognizes operational awareness as a key aspect of successful decision-making and projection of future states.
 As leaders, we understand the importance of knowing the details of our operations (e.g. budgets and resources) but we believe knowing our people is our first priority.
 We see access to timely and accurate data, astute financial management, position control, and thoughtful resource allocation as a critical aspect of this process.
-"Knowing the score" also means we track key performance indicators to align our operations with our strategic goals and we communiate the "score" to our teams and stakeholders.
+"Knowing the score" also means we track key performance indicators to align our operations with our strategic goals and we communicate the "score" to our teams and stakeholders.

 5. Success Management

-We believe in diversity and treating people with dignity and respect while providing a fearless work environment where our teams can flourish and grow.
+We believe in diversity and treating people with dignity and respect while providing a positive work environment where our teams can flourish and grow.
 We believe in engaging regularly with our teams and advocating for their success through consistent performance evaluations and the creation of professional development opportunities.
 We see a common scoreboard and consistently communicated metrics as an instrumental aspect of harmonizing large teams.
 As a team, we understand the importance of shared values and expected behavior to serve as cultural guardrails in daily interactions.